scottkleinman/topicCloud/README.md

 6. Layouts are generated on the fly and will therefore be different if the page is reloaded (even if the settings are the same).
 If you are happy with a particular layout, it may be worthwhile to take a screen shot to preserve the exact appearance.
 In some cases, you may wish to see a new layout.
 Clicking the Refresh button will automatically generate a new topic cloud without reloading the page.

 ##Bonus:
-Some users will not have generated topic-word-counts files when they ran Mallet, or they may have used the [GUI Topic Modeling Tool](https://code.google.com/p/topic-modeling-tool/), which does not output the file.
+Some users will not have generated word-topic-counts files when they ran Mallet, or they may have used the [GUI Topic Modeling Tool](https://code.google.com/p/topic-modeling-tool/), which does not output the file.
 However, the data can be extracted from the output_state file that is generated in both types of Mallet runs.
-The convert_output_state.py script will produce a topic-word-counts file from the data in the output_state file.
+The convert_output_state.py script will produce a word-topic-counts file from the data in the output_state file.
 The script requires input and output file path configurations at the beginning. **Caveat emptor**: This script is still under development and may be buggy.